-are components of Hermitian $(2\times2)$-matrices\footnote{From this time onwards, the kernel letter $S$ will denote either $\sigma$ or $\Sigma$.} that depend smoothly upon $x^{a}$.
-We should notice that the Hermiticity of any element of the set (2.8) is lost when we let its spinor indices share out both stairs.
-Hence, manipulating the indices of Eqs.
-(2.7) suitably, and symmetrizing over $AB$, yields the property
+are components of Hermitian $(2\times 2)$-matrices that depend smoothly upon $x^{a}$.
+The ordering of the indices carried by any $S$-symbol is immaterial as unprimed and primed spinor indices supposedly take algebraically independent values here.
+We should notice that the Hermiticity of the elements of the set (3.8) is lost when we let their spinor indices share out both stairs.
+Hence, manipulating the spinor indices of Eqs.
+(3.7) suitably, and symmetrizing both sides over $AB$, yields the property